lando22/GPT-3T/README.md

 ## Why 3 tokens?
 There is no particular reasoning behind this choice other than it seems to be a baby step into trying something different!

+## Other use cases for this repo
+While the main intention for this repo is to experiment with a GPT model that predicts more than one token at a time step, this repo could easily be refactored to be a general pre-training library for vanilla GPT models.

+Writing code to pre-train GPT models can be complex and time-consuming, but this script can be run by anyone (assuming they have the hardware to do so).
+Updates will be made to dynamically change how many tokens you are predicting.